We work with more than 300 partners to bring you better travel deals

 The climate in Indonesia is warm throughout the year, so it can be said that there is no bad time to visit in terms of the weather.
 Travel between March and October to avoid the (usually short) periods of rainfall that can occur in Medan, though be aware that travelling during the summer holidays can be more expensive than at other times.
 Visit during one of the city’s many festivals (such as the annual Holi One Colour Festival, the date of which is confirmed anew each year), to enjoy the buzzing crowds of locals and visitors alike.

-When is the best time to book flights to Medan?
+When is the best time to book a flight to Medan?

 Which day is cheapest to fly to Medan?